 - Unsung Hero of the Year

-- Community Project of the Year
+- Community Organisation or Project of the Year

-- Environmental Project of the Year
+- Sport or Cultural Project of the Year

-- Sports Project of the Year
+- Council Supported Project of the Year

-“The awards are a fantastic way of celebrating the fundamental and crucial work that individuals, groups and organisations do, many of whom go above and beyond by selflessly volunteering to help others in the city.
+“The awards are a fantastic way of celebrating the fundamental and crucial work that individuals, groups and organisations do, many of whom go above and beyond by selflessly volunteering to help others in our city.

 This post is based on a press release issued by Leeds City Council